MTBench: A Multimodal Time Series Benchmark for Temporal Reasoning and Question Answering: Dataset Collection Preprocessing

-\xhdr{Weather Dataset} We present the distribution of severe weather event types and their durations in Figure~\ref{fig:stat_weather}.
-The dataset primarily consists of short-lived, high-frequency weather events, with Thunderstorm Wind, Flash Floods, and Hail being the most common.
-Most weather events are short-term, lasting less than six hours, aligning with the transient nature of thunderstorms and flash floods.
-Longer-duration events, such as prolonged storms and heatwaves, are significantly less frequent.
-This distribution serves as a reference for defining short-term and long-term forecasting tasks, ensuring that both immediate and extended weather patterns are considered.
-Additionally, the dataset captures a broader range of severe localized events, making it well-suited for studying short-term atmospheric disturbances.
+The dataset is dominated by short-lived, high-frequency events such as Thunderstorm Winds, Flash Floods, and Hail, with the majority lasting fewer than six hours.
+This reflects the transient nature of localized atmospheric disturbances.
+In contrast, long-duration events such as extended storms or heatwaves are rare.
+These distributions demonstrate that the dataset captures both immediate fluctuations and extended climate patterns.
+The inclusion of a broad spectrum of severe events makes the dataset particularly valuable for studying short-term atmospheric variability.